cpoff-rv/css-grid-intro/README.md

 We're using pixels here, but any length unit is a viable option: rems, ems, percentages, you name it.
 We can even mix these units: `grid-template-columns: 33% 100px 20vw 15rem 4em` is a perfectly valid rule, believe it or not.

 Grid also brings a new unit of measurement to CSS: the `fr` unit represents a fraction of the available space in a grid container, and it's here to make our grid tracks flexible AF.
+Let's use it: `grid-template-columns: repeat(2, 1fr)`.

 > ⚠️ `fr` will always defer to fixed units.
 If we write `grid-template-columns: 250px 1fr`, 250px will be taken out of the available space, and the remaining space goes to the `fr`.
 In other words, if other units are eating the grid, `fr` only gets the leftovers.